kvarak/dnd/docs/_Classes/alchemist.md

 ### Bonus Skills
 When you select this field of study at 2nd level, you gain 2 skill points to spend on Leatherworking.

-### Animated Cadaver
-You have perfected the ability to reanimate corpses and modify them.
-During a long rest, you can alchemically reanimate a fresh cadaver if you have your alchemist’s supplies, leatherworker's tools and a humanoid corpse.
-When you do so, it has the base statistics listed below.
-You can only have one cadaver at a time as they need constant upkeep.

 <div class="monster frame">
 <table class="monster">